Business as usual? Scant enforcement of Madrid's new lockdown

 Another student, Ines Torres, said she had seen little evidence of checkpoints around the Moncloa neighbourhood, which is home to Madrid’s biggest university and one of the main intercity bus terminals.

-But Madrid’s bar and restaurant owners were feeling the strain after some 75,000 reservations were cancelled over the weekend, leading to 8 million euros ($9.4 million) in losses, according to a business association.
+But Madrid’s bar and restaurant owners were feeling the pinch after some 75,000 reservations were cancelled over the weekend, leading to 8 million euros ($9.4 million) in losses, according to a business association.

 The government has warned of fines for transgressors and some “Madrilenos” cancelled weekend leisure or family plans.

-With contagion rates rising too in several other regions, authorities were imposing the same restrictions on some other places, including in parts of northern Castile Leon region.
+With contagion rates rising too in several other regions, authorities were imposing the same restrictions there, including in parts of the northern Castile Leon region.

-In total, Spain has suffered 32,086 coronavirus fatalities and 789,932 confirmed cases - the worst in Western Europe.
+The national health ministry recorded 23,480 new infections over the weekend, pushing the overall tally up to 813,412 and making Spain the first Western European nation to surpass 800,000 cases.

-Reporting by Silvio Castellanos, Michael Gore and Emma Pinedo; Writing by Nathan Allen; Editing by Inti Landauro and Andrew Cawthorne
+Reporting by Silvio Castellanos, Michael Gore and Emma Pinedo; Writing by Nathan Allen; Editing by Inti Landauro, Andrew Cawthorne and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.